patrick-mahomes-joe-burrow.jpg

 The deal included a no-trade clause and a provision preventing the Cowboys from designating Prescott as a franchise or transition player.
 The Cowboys compounded the problem through three separate contract restructures where dummy/voiding contract years were included to create maximum cap space.

-These factors put the Cowboys between the rock and hard place with Prescott.
+These factors put the Cowboys between a rock and hard place with Prescott.
 It was either meet his contract demands or risk losing him next March on the open market and having $40.46 million in dead money, a salary cap charge for a player no longer on a team's roster, because of the bonus proration in his fake 2025 through 2028 contract years.
 Developments in the 2024 quarterback market weren't relevant to Prescott because of his extreme contract leverage.

 Prescott played the situation to perfection with his public comments suggesting he was comfortable playing out his contract and testing free agency in 2025.
 In addition to hitting the $60 million per year mark, Prescott's $231 million in overall guarantees are the most ever in an NFL contract.